esperanca/personal_website/src/posts/weeknotes-041.md

 But I have also changed jobs because of the catastrophic stage of the tech industry.
 Designers are like the canary in the gold mine.
 One doesn't need to think a lot about looking for reasons for changing jobs these days.
 Thriving in this industry as a designer, researcher or content person isn't easy.

-Reflecting on my colleague's inquiry, I've been thinking about why we have, as a society, haven't changed our expectations about stability.
-An office-based 9-5, join-get-promoted-retire, solid 5-year plans and stable careers in the same company aren't the norm anymore.
-We have to adapt to survive.
+Reflecting on my colleague's inquiry, I've been thinking about why we, as a society, haven't changed our expectations about what a stable career is.
+An office-based 9-5, join-get-promoted-retire, solid 5-year plan in the same company isn't the norm anymore.
+We live in a VUCA, post-COVID, AI new world and adaptations will be needed.

 This doesn't need to be seen as a bad thing.
 I am extremely happy with what I do and how I have been doing it.
 Moving from some places on my rhythm means I feel my work there is done, or I could foresee the conditions changing for the worse.
 Life, layoffs, unstable CEOs, reorganizations.
 Sh*t happens.

 I have my mind clear, and my purpose hasn't changed.
 Every day, when I wake up, I think about that one great thing I will design with my people.
-Most of the time, I will support and inspire designers/writers/researchers and "design" the conditions and conversations for them to thrive.
-I am often hands-on, leading by example or trying to be more precise and more helpful.
+Most of the time, I will support and inspire designers/writers/researchers/engineers and "design" the conditions and conversations for them to thrive.
+I am often hands-on, leading by example or trying to be more precise and helpful, showing the thing instead of talking about the thing.
 Some people call this being a "player-coach", but I find that a bit misleading.

 I am empowered at this career stage to choose better.
 The adventure of finding a new job (or perhaps doing something different) just started.
 Am I afraid?
 Definitely yes.
 The market is challenging these days.
 But I am also excited, at the top of my game, and I don't need to deal with the visa sponsorship drama anymore.
+If you know me and have worked with me, recommend me to your network.
+There is a lot of noise on LinkedIn.

+* I am using WeWork's motto ironically, of course.

 ### Facilitation and Butter

 Anamaria Dorgo is the Head of Community at Butter and the most curious person I know.
 She is always inviting me for cool stuff.
 We share this infinite love for understanding collaboration.
 Last year, she asked me to join Butter's first Bootcamp, a week of talks about facilitation - one of the core tools you can use to rethink group collaboration.
 But my talk was more straightforward and more focused on the basics.

-The title was Don’t Leave Anything to Chance: Plan Your Sessions in Butter.
+The title was [Don’t Leave Anything to Chance: Plan Your Sessions in Butter](https://www.youtube.com/watch?v=WuXEMNW5jFg&t=785s).
 There was a bit of theory about the stages of planning workshops and a basic framework to schedule any session.
 The participants tried the framework live, and I heard people liked it very much.
 If you want to learn a tried and tested framework to plan workshops, you are in for a treat.
+It's like a Crash Course on planning and leading a workshop.
+Hope you enjoy it.

 ### Conference circuit